pmean/build-website/text/18/03/next-stop-bmc.md

 2016.
 Based on the recommendation of my Russ Waitman, I [submitted this](../skin-of-my-teeth/index.html) for the AMIA 2017 Joint Summit on Translational Research.
-AMIA stands for the American Medical Informatics Association.Â  I was all for this.
+AMIA stands for the American Medical Informatics Association.
+I was all for this.
 I'd get to see what others were doing in the work of Informatics, get some feedback about my work, and best of all get to say hello to all the sea lions at Pier 39 in San Francisco.
 You had to submit pretty much a complete research paper for